 Do Yorkies Shed?

 This is a question that has been asked a lot and there are different opinions about it.
 In this post I will discuss more about Yorkshire Terrier hair and answer the question do Yorkies shed?
 Yorkies have a feature that makes them differ from other dog breeds.
-They have a coat that is not fur, but rather consists of hair, which grows all year long and is both silky and is longer than the fur of other dog breeds.
+They have a coat that is not fur, but rather consists of hair.
+It grows all year long and is both silky and is longer than the fur of other dog breeds.
 Some people compare it with human hair and yes it’s very similar.
 Human hair also fall out regularly and so do Yorkie’s hair.
-But that doesn’t mean that humans shed 🙂
+But that doesn’t mean that humans shed. 🙂

 The answer to the question do Yorkies shed is yes, they do shed.
 However, they have less shedding hair and they shed way less than any other dog breed.
 Most of the time you won’t even notice it.
 For this reason, some people state that Yorkies do not shed at all.

 There are no doubts that Yorkie’s hair require more special attention than other dog breeds.
 Constant brushing, grooming and proper nutrition is a must to keep your dogs’ hair healthy and silky.
 I will share with you some useful and practical tips that can prevent hair loss.

 7 Tips to avoid hair loss in Yorkies

 If you are wondering how you can prevent hair loss in Yorkshire Terriers, here are 7 practical tips:

 - Skin care is essential.
 You can stop hair loss for Yorkies ensuring that their skin is both clean and moisturized.
 To prevent undesirable infections and irritations special skin care is required and you should be somehow worried when you notice a Yorkie scratching in frequent times as this may indicate some parasites are existent, which can have a negative effect on the growth of new hair, and damage the existing one.